amida-tech/saraswati-hedis-results-api/README.md

 6. Using the browser or postman, you can view all of that data with `GET localhost:4000/api/v1/measures/`
 7. Using postman, you can also add individual measures with `POST localhost:4000/api/v1/measures/` but that isn't a use case we have currently.
 8. You can search for individual results using any combination of the parameters for `GET localhost:4000/api/v1/measures/search?measurementType=<type>&memberId=<id>`
+9. To add the measure results, copy the JSON from `test/result-data/measure-results.json` place in the body for `POST http://localhost:4000/api/v1/measures/storeResults`
+10. After measure results are created predicition data can be created through `saraswati-time-series` with `GET http://localhost:5050/get_predictions/<measure>`

 ## Red Panda or Kafka
 Due to recent changes, you need to run this event streaming.